Making Money

 How Much Do Hedge Fund Managers Make?

-Hedge fund manager salaries are pretty impressive.
-In 2020, for example, 25 of the highest-paid hedge fund managers made a combined salary of $32 billion.
-This is outside the bonuses they also earned within the period.
-Also, the estimate means that they earned more than 50% of what they did the previous year.
-The report puts Israel Izzy Englander at the top of the list with his $3.8 billion earnings within the period.
+Hedge fund manager salaries are exceptionally impressive.
+In 2020, the 25 highest-paid hedge fund managers earned a combined $32 billion, excluding bonuses.
+This represents a 50% increase from the previous year.
+Israel Izzy Englander topped the list with $3.8 billion in earnings.

 Hedge fund manager salaries